 Tango, Evita, Las Malvinas, Maradona, meat and Malbec… much about Argentina is familiar to many of us, and yet it remains something of an enigma.
 It’s about as far from Europe as a South American country can be, and yet is famously – or perhaps infamously – European in so many regards.

-Argentina is South America’s second biggest country and the eighth largest in the world, ranking between India and Kazakhstan.
+Argentina is South America’s second-biggest country and the eighth-largest in the world, ranking between India and Kazakhstan.
 Yet it has a population smaller than that of Spain and its economic power has more often than not brought it woe instead of wealth.
 After giving the continent one of its great liberators, José de San Martín, the country was plunged into decades of civil war.
-For much of the 20th century, military dictators and populists squandered the nation’s huge potential and repressed its citizens.
+For much of the twentieth century, military dictators and populists squandered the nation’s huge potential and repressed its citizens.

 How has this decline been managed, and how did Argentines manage to retain their creative vigour and distinctive glamour?
 What about Argentina’s relationship with the UK, an important trading partner, builder of South America’s most ambitious railway network and colonialist villain in the Falkland Islands?
 When and how did the remote backwater of Buenos Aires emerge to become a world-class city?
 Is ‘Paris of South America’ anything other than a nostalgia-laden nickname?

 This tour aims to forge an understanding of Argentina through its multi-layered history and multi-faceted culture.
 Starting in Buenos Aires, we visit aspiring cities and civic palaces, museums and art galleries, cafés and steakhouses, and the necropolis where Evita is entombed alongside the society figures she spurned.
 It’s a short hop from the capital to the pampas, one of the world’s great breadbaskets and stockyards, and the backdrop against which the figure of the gaucho emerged.